OFxGL/FuzzingTest/README.md

 AFL++:
 * automatically creates test cases (this brings more cons - makes it unmodifiable, less relevant and relatively slow)
+* almost none of CI/CD tools declare AFL/AFL++ support
 * supports gcc and clang
 * rich test results and stats reports
-* supports customized dictionaries and test corpus (same file format/can be shared) but less flexibility with its structuring
-* almost none of CI/CD tools declare AFL/AFL++ support
+* supports custom mutators

 ### Conclusion
 LibFuzzer is an excellent tool for fuzzing - functional, highly customizable, lighting fast and easily integrated with other tools and CI/CD services.